Frequently Asked Questions for British Columbia

 Ecstasy has been a big problem in British Columbia for a long time.
 So the police officers all over British Columbia are trying to bust the ecstasy operations and seize all the ecstasy before it gets into the hands of consumers.
 So the ecstasy seizures statistics in British Columbia are pretty high.

 For example, in 2007, different police forces seized over 35 kilograms of ecstasy all over British Columbia.
 They also seized over 98 liters of the drug.
 But the problem is that this is only a fraction of the ecstasy found in the province.
 There are also often big ecstasy busts happening in British Columbia.
-For example, in December 2009, there was a big bust which lead to the seizure of 107,000 ecstasy tablets.
+For example, in December 2009, there was a big bust which leads to the seizure of 107,000 ecstasy tablets.
 This shows the extent of ecstasy distribution and abuse in the province.

 Can drug abuse in British Columbia send a person to the hospital?

 It definitely can.
-Actually, statistics showed that in 2007, there were over 35% more people in BC who had to be hospitalized because of the drug use.
-There were a bit more hospitalization due to alcohol abuse, usually for alcohol poisoning.
+Actually, statistics showed that in 2007, there were over 35% more people in BC who had to be hospitalized because of drug use.
+There was a bit more hospitalization due to alcohol abuse, usually for alcohol poisoning.
 There were also more and more cocaine and crack cocaine involved in drug users going to the hospital.
 All the drugs found in British Columbia are all very harmful and can easily wound somebody up in the hospital.